STAND. COM. REP. NO. 541

 State of Hawaii

-Your Committee on Commerce, Consumer Protection, and Health, to which was referred S.B.
-No. 493 entitled:
+Your Committee on Water & Land, to which was referred H.B.
+No. 1021 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 493, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 493, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Water & Land that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1021 and recommends that it pass Second Reading and be referred to your Committee on Judiciary & Hawaiian Affairs.

 Respectfully submitted on behalf of the members of the Committee on Water & Land,